sinatra/sinatra-recipes/middleware/rack_auth_basic_and_digest.md

 All the protected routes are mounted at `/protected` so if you add another route to the Protected class like for example `get '/foo' do ...` it can be reached at `/protected/foo`.
-This is because we mount the applications with `Rack::URLMap`.
 To change it just modify the call to `Rack::URLMap.new...` to your likings.

 [httpbasic]: http://en.wikipedia.org/wiki/Basic_access_authentication
 [httpdigest]: http://en.wikipedia.org/wiki/Digest_access_authentication